getsavvyinc/savvy-cli/savvy-extension/README.md

 Track and Share links that help you resolve issues faster.

+Use Cases:

+- Share your entire debug path or highlight links crucial to solving a bug.
+- Attach a log of your actions to any issue or postmortem in seconds.

 ## Installation

 Add Savvy to your browser from the [Chrome Web Store](https://chromewebstore.google.com/detail/savvy/jocphfjphhfbdccjfjjnbcnejmbojjlh)